 I realize that some of these ingredients, like cocoa powder, sweetener, and unsweetened coconut for example are not essential for survival.
 The reason I’m including them in this essential Keto Pantry guide is because when we’re stuck at home and things are stressful, the act of making and having a keto treat now and then is a real morale booster, and we can all use some of that in our life when the going gets tough.

 I’m including some affiliate links to products I order online regularly, and you can likely source a lot of these keto friendly shelf stable items from Thrive Market if you’re a member (they deliver right to your house) and of course Amazon.
 You can also refer to my Pantry shopping guide for recommendations of brands I like to use currently.

-If you’re comfortable heading out and aren’t under quarantine, many of these items can be found on your neighborhood grocery store shelves also.
-If your grocery store offers curbside pickup or even home delivery for a small fee, definitely take advantage of that to stock your Keto Pantry while minimizing your risk of contracting or spreading sickness.
+If you’re comfortable heading out, many of these items can be found on your neighborhood grocery store shelves also.
+If your grocery store offers curbside pickup or even home delivery for a small fee, definitely take advantage of that to stock your Keto Pantry while minimizing your risk.